Where to start?

-Grade 23 (Ti-6AL-4V ELI) is slightly more malleable than grade 5 and is used in Blomdahl earrings.
+Grade 23 (Ti-6AL-4V ELI) is slightly more malleable than grade 5.
+Mostly used in body jewellery.

 Ti-6AL-4V ELI ASTM F-136 is a refined version of grade 23 used in Industrial Strength (brand name, not a description of the titanium grade) body jewellery.
 Also known as implant grade titanium.

 Black PVD titanium, niobium and surgical steel have a coating of Titanium Aluminum Nitride (TiAlN) applied using physical vapour deposition (PVD) to create a hypoallergenic, long-lasting black colour.

 Gold and Rose Gold PVD Titanium, Niobium and Surgical Steel

 Gold and rose gold PVD titanium, niobium and surgical steel have a coating of Zirconium Nitride (ZrN) applied using physical vapour deposition (PVD) to create a hypoallergenic, long-lasting gold or rose gold colour without using any actual gold.